-Sections A and B: Monday, Wednesday, Friday 10:30.
-Sections C and D: Tuesday, Thursday, Saturday 8:00.
-Sections E and F: Tuesday, Thursday, Saturday 10:30.
+Section A: Monday, Wednesday, Friday 10:30.
+Section B: Monday, Wednesday, Friday 11:30.
+Section C: Monday, Wednesday, Friday 1:30.
+Section D: Tuesday, Thursday, Saturday 8:00.
+Section E: Tuesday, Thursday, Saturday 10:30.

-A section of Mathematics 101 is provided for students who wish to begin the course in the winter quarter and complete it in the following fall.
+A section of Mathematics 101 is provided for students who wish to begin the course in the Winter quarter and complete it in the following Fall.
 This section meets Monday 8:30, Wednesday, Friday 8:00.

-201. Analytic Geometry and Introduction to Calculus.
+201. Analytical Geometry and Introduction to Calculus.

+Credit: Nine quarter hours.
 Prerequisite: Mathematics 101.